stakater/mto-docs/content/integrations/argocd/readme.md

   deletionPolicy: Retain # Retain | Delete

   tenancy:
-    # Core multi-tenancy behavior:
-    # Create ONE AppProject per tenant (this is the tenancy boundary).
-    projectPerTenant: true

     # How we decide where tenant apps are allowed to deploy.
     # We DO NOT rely on namespace name prefixes/postfixes, and we DO NOT require Tenant.status.
     # Instead we select namespaces by labels (Kubernetes-native + stable).